 I do not require a particular citation format.
 I do require that the format be consistent and among the generally accepted formats for scholarly papers.
-I recommend the format adopted by the American Political Science Association.
-Sample citations from this format appear below.
+(Check current political science journals for examples.)
 I prefer parenthetical citations in the paper and a bibliography at the end, but I will accept footnotes or endnotes.
 Works in a bibliography should always be listed in alphabetical order.
 All sources cited in the text must appear in the bibliography.
 Do not include sources in the bibliography that are not cited in the text.